drowe67/ampnn/README.md

 Experiments with time/frequency sample rate conversion and VQ-VAE (Vector Quantised Variational Autoencoder) for quantising the speech spectrum for vocoders.

 This plot shows a VQ-VAE in action:
 ![PCA of VQVAE encoder space](doc/vqvae_pca.png)
 The plot is a 2D histogram of the encoder space, white dots are the stage 1 VQ entries.
 The 16 dimensional data has been reduced to 2 dimensions using PCA.
 The plot was produced by `vq_vae_conv1d_2stage.py`

 ## Themes and Key Points

-* I'm a Neural Net Noob, and still don't quite know what I'm doing!
+* I'm a Neural Net Noob.
+As a way of learning I am trying out some NN ideas to solve problems I have faced before in specch coding.
 * Currently using Keras 2.4.3 and Tensorflow 2.3.1
 * For convenience I use Codec 2 (an old school, non NN vocoder) to "listen" to results from this work, however the cool kids are using VQ VAE with NN vocoders.
 * I'm using regression - the NN estimates the actual log10(Am) values, not discrete PDFs.